What Aspire Servicing Center student loan borrowers need to know

 Is Aspire Servicing Center a good loan servicer?

+It’s difficult to say whether Aspire is a good loan servicer.
 Aspire claims that it received high ratings from the Department of Education for its customer satisfaction on Direct Loans.
-The company has an A+ rating with the Better Business Bureau but isn’t accredited by the nonprofit consumer protection organization.
+The company has an A+ rating with the Better Business Bureau but isn’t accredited.
 The Consumer Financial Protection Bureau received only two complaints about the student loan servicer in 2020.

 What type of student loans does Aspire Servicing Center service?

 Aspire Services Center services parent and student loans from an Aspire affiliate.
 The company serviced federally held loans until 2015.

 How do I know if Aspire Servicing Center is my student loan servicer?

 If your student loans were originated by Iowa Student Loan or one of the organization’s partners, your account is likely serviced by Aspire Servicing Center.
 You should be able to confirm that’s the case by reviewing your monthly statement or the original loan documents you received.